 CUI and Regulatory Compliance

 One of the steps towards achieving compliance is to incorporate a data classification solution.
 With robust data classification technology in place, consistent and accurate labeling is applied to data according to the data governance policy and as required by NIST SP 800-171.
-Having this capacity in place is proof that CUI is managed with the appropriate metadata and visual markings of information specified in the NARA CUI registry.
+Standardized labeling of CUI helps ensure appropriate protections around that data are used and enforced consistently.
+This labeling helps make complying with CUI data guidelines easier for those who handle CUI in their workday.
+Having this capacity in place is also proof that CUI is managed with the appropriate metadata and visual markings of information specified in the NARA CUI registry.

 To comply with CUI rules, government and non-government entities working with governmental agencies need to have a strong security plan in place that covers 14 security control areas, including:

 System and communications protection